 We invite you to learn more about RIV Capital by visiting the investor section of our website.

-RIV Capital’s investees, and the related financial instruments we used to invest in these investees, generally fall into one of three buckets for accounting purposes.
+RIV Capital’s investees, and the related financial instruments we used to invest in these investees, generally fall into one of two buckets for accounting purposes.

 The first bucket is equity method investees.
 Equity method investees generally have the following characteristics: